 Some Big League Grills have extra unusual items, so if you look around a bit you might find something interesting.
 There are mobile carts selling tacos, nachos and cheesesteaks.

-The pizza at Comerica is, of course, Little Caesar’s, a chain owned by Tigers owner Mike Ilitch.
+The pizza at Comerica is, of course, Little Caesar’s, a chain owned by late Tigers owner Mike Ilitch.
 You’re probably familiar with Little Caesar’s—the only difference is the price, which is jacked up to help pay those player salaries.
 The Hot-N-Ready already baked pizza is available, but it’s much more than five bucks.